tclementspc/onlinebakery/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Title and Description of the Application

+This is an Online Bakery Application which allows the user to shop at an online store using React.
+The user will can use the navigation bar or the links to navigate through the bakery store products, the About page and Contact page.
+The user also can add and delete items to and from shopping cart.
+The only thing that the user will not be able to do is complete the purchase.

+## Credit

+This project was created with the assistance of NuCamp Coding Bootcamp resources and Youtuber Charles Chaoo.

 ## Available Scripts

 In the project directory, you can run: